lgw2/lgw2.github.io/_teaching/csci112-summer-2021/quizzes/quiz2.md

 title: "Quiz 2"
 ---

 Quizzes will be on Brightspace and can be done on your own time.
-The first quiz will cover everything we discussed through the second week, including things covered in the first week.
+The second quiz will cover everything we discussed through the second week, including things covered in the first week.
+A practice quiz is available.

 Once you start the quiz, you have two hours to complete it.